 At-Home Monitoring Between Surgeries

 Children can be especially vulnerable between their heart surgeries, known as the interstage period.
-We provide equipment and teach you how to monitor vital measures like blood pressure, weight, and oxygen saturation at home.
+We provide equipment to monitor your child at home, including an smartphone app-based system that was developed at Duke and has been shown to reduce emergency room visits by more than 50%.
+We teach you how to measure blood pressure, weight, and oxygen saturation at home.
 We show you how to identify warning signs, and we provide a way for you to contact us directly in case of emergency.

-Using telehealth visits, a dedicated nurse practitioner will check in with you often and help coordinate care between your child's Duke doctors and local providers.
+Using video visits, a dedicated nurse practitioner will check in with you often and help coordinate care between your child's Duke doctors and local providers.

 Neurodevelopmental Care